Nitrokey/libnitrokey/README.md

 ## Compilation
-libnitrokey uses CMake as its build system.
+libnitrokey uses CMake as its main build system.
+As a secondary option it offers building through Qt's qMake.
+### Qt
+A .pro project file is provided for direct compilation and for inclusion to other projects.

+### Windows MS Visual Studio 2017
+Lately Visual Studio has started handling CMake files directly.
+After opening the project's directory it should recognize it and initialize build system.
+Afterwards please run:
+1. `CMake -> Cache -> View Cache CMakeLists.txt -> CMakeLists.txt` to edit settings
+2. `CMake -> Build All` to build

+It is possible too to use CMake GUI directly with its settings editor.

+### Linux CLI
 To compile please run following sequence of commands:
 ```bash
 # assuming current dir is ./libnitrokey/
 mkdir -p build